 - 1. Number of rooms cleaned in a shift - 2.
-Time taken in making bed

-- 3. Thoroughly observe the cleaning equipments and detergents / any other cleaning supplies used - 4.
-Observe all guest supplies kept in guestroom and bathroom.
-Understand the procedure for procurement and replenishment of guest supplies - 5.
-Study the systematic approach in cleaning a room and bathroom and the various checks made of all guests facilities e.g. telephone, channel music, A/C, T. V. etc - 6.
+Time taken in making bed - 3.
+Thoroughly observe the cleaning equipments and detergents / any other cleaning supplies used - 4.
+Observe all guest supplies kept in guestroom bathroom.
+Understand the procedure for procurement and replenishment of guest supplies. - 5.
+Study the systematic approach in cleaning a room and bathroom and the various checks made of all guest facilities e.g. telephone, channel music, A/C, T.V.etc - 6.
 Study the Housekeeping cart and all items stocked in it.
 Note your ideas on its usefulness and efficiency - 7.
 Observe how woodwork, brass work are kept spotlessly clean and polished - 8.
-Observe procedure for handling soiled linen & procurement of fresh linen - 9.
+Observe procedure for handling soiled linen & Procurement of fresh linen - 9.
 Observe the procedure for Freshen up and Turn down service - 10.
 Observe room layout, color themes and furnishings used in various categories and types - 11.
 Carpet brushing and vacuum cleaning procedure - 12.
 Windowpanes and glass cleaning procedure and frequency - 13.
-Observe maintenance of cleanliness in the corridors and other Public areas on the floors - 14.
+Observe maintenance of cleaning procedure and frequency - 14.
 Understand policy and procedure for day-to-day cleaning - 15.
 Observe methods of stain removal - 16.
 Understand the room attendant's checklist and other formats used - 17.
-Observe handling of guest laundry & other services (like shoe shine etc.)
+Observe handling of guest laundry & other service (like shoe shine etc.)